Case Studies

 Journey Approach exhibit → interact (survey/search/scan) → see personalized output → share

-Team 3 core + install crew
+Team 5 core crew

 Duration 2-day conference